Know Your Product's True Impact.

 Common questions about lifecycle analysis.

 An organisational carbon footprint measures greenhouse gas emissions from your business operations across Scopes 1, 2, and 3.
-A lifecycle assessment (LCA) is product-focused and examines a much wider range of environmental impacts — not just carbon — across the full supply chain and use phase of a specific product.
+A lifecycle assessment (LCA) is product-focused and examines a wider range of environmental impacts beyond carbon.
 An LCA answers the question "what is the environmental impact of this product?" while a carbon footprint answers "what are the emissions from my organisation?".
-They are complementary, not interchangeable.

 A streamlined screening LCA can be completed in 4 to 6 weeks.
 A full ISO-compliant LCA with critical review typically takes 8 to 16 weeks depending on product complexity, data availability, and whether an Environmental Product Declaration (EPD) is required.
-We always provide a detailed project plan at the start of an engagement and can prioritise delivery where you have a commercial deadline such as a product launch or retailer submission.
+We always provide a detailed project plan at the start of an engagement and can prioritise delivery where you have a commercial deadline.

 It depends on your goal.
-A screening LCA uses secondary data and simplified modelling to quickly identify the key environmental hotspots in your product — ideal for internal decision-making, product design, or initial assessment before investing in a full study.
+A screening LCA uses secondary data and simplified modelling to quickly identify the key environmental hotspots in your product.
+Ideal for internal decision-making, product design, or initial assessment before investing in a full study.
 A full ISO 14044-compliant LCA with critical review is required if you intend to use the results in public-facing environmental claims, an Environmental Product Declaration, or comparative assertions against a competitor's product.
-We help you choose the right level of rigour for your specific commercial and regulatory context.

 An LCA can quantify the carbon footprint of a product from cradle to grave, which is a necessary prerequisite for any net zero or carbon neutral product claim.
 However, making such a claim also requires a credible reduction pathway and, for carbon neutral claims, a rigorous approach to residual offset procurement.
 We will guide you through the full process and ensure any claim you make is substantiated, compliant with the UK Green Claims Code, and robust enough to withstand scrutiny from regulators, media, and consumers.